jacob-moses/jacob-moses.github.io/index.md

 ---
-title: Jacob Moses
+title: Jacob D. Moses – Postdoctoral Researcher of Science, Technology, and Medicine
 ---
-# Hi there, I’m Jacob Moses
+# Jacob D. Moses
 I study biomedicine and biotechnology in the 20th and 21st centuries, with a particular focus on issues of ethics and governance.
-I am currently a postdoctoral fellow at [Johns Hopkins University’s Institute of the History of Medicine][1] and [Center for Medical Humanities and Social Medicine][2].
+At Johns Hopkins University, I am currently a postdoctoral fellow at the [Institute of the History of Medicine][1] and [Center for Medical Humanities and Social Medicine][2].

 I earned my PhD in [History of Science at Harvard University][3], where I also completed a secondary field in [Science, Technology, and Society][4].

-After graduating from [Vassar College][5], I worked for several years at[ The Hastings Center][6] on interdisciplinary bioethics research projects ranging from pandemic preparedness to synthetic biology.
+Before pursuing my doctoral studies, I worked for several years at[ The Hastings Center][5] on interdisciplinary bioethics research projects ranging from pandemic preparedness to synthetic biology.

+For further details, see my CV.
-## Heading 2
+## Current project

 ### Heading 3